 Horse racing - Pimlico Race Course in Baltimore hosts the Preakness Stakes, one of three thoroughbred horse races that comprise the world famous Triple Crown.

 Basketball - The University of Maryland, College Park competes in the Big Ten Conference after a long run with the ACC.
 The men's basketball team won the Division 1 national championship game in 2002 by defeating Indiana

 A Maryland location provides access to world-renowned health care resources.
 The state is home to 48 acute care hospitals, including Johns Hopkins Hospital in Baltimore, one of the top-rated hospitals in the nation.
 The University of Maryland Medical System is home to the nation's first Shock Trauma Center, with affiliated shock trauma units around the state.
-Maryland ranks fifth in the country in physicians per capita, with 22,000 doctors statewide.
+Maryland ranks fifth in the country in physicians per capita, with over 22,000 doctors statewide.

 Within a close drive of any particular employment center, Marylanders can find dozens of residential settings that include both recently-built homes and established neighborhoods.
 A number of areas feature waterfront properties.

 For 2015, the median price for settled residential sales was $261,002 for Maryland, ranging from $71,214 in Somerset County to $401,421 in Montgomery County.
 Housing in the Baltimore metropolitan area is generally lower than other northeast and west coast metro areas.